ry5n/grunt-iconpack/README.md

       // Task-specific options go here.
     },
     your_target: {
-      // Target-specific file lists and/or options go here.
+      // Target-specific options and configuration go here.
+Note this module
+      // does not use the normal `files` key for input/output mapping.
     },
   },
 });